-On the extract, the total concentration of polyphenols was measured using the Folin-Ciocalteau colorimetric method, as described by López-Andrés et al. (2014).
-The absorbance of the samples was read at 725 nm using an HACH DR/4000U spectrophotometer (HACH, Loveland, CO, USA) against a blank containing all of the reagents except the sample extract.
-Gallic acid aqueous solutions of different concentrations (0-1 mg/ml) were used for the calibration curve ( $R^2 = 0.99$ ).
+For the extract, the total concentration of polyphenols was measured using the Folin-Ciocalteau colorimetric method, as described by López-Andrés et al. (2014).
+The absorbance of the samples was read at 725 nm using an HACH DR/4000U spectrophotometer (HACH, Loveland, CO) against a blank containing all of the reagents except the sample extract.
+Gallic acid aqueous solutions of different concentrations (0-1 mg/mL) were used for the calibration curve ($R^2 = 0.99$).
 The results were expressed as grams of gallic acid equivalent (GAE) per kilogram of sample DM.

 The antioxidant activity on extracts was determined by the TEAC assay, as described by Re et al. (1999).
-The absorbance of the samples was read at 734 nm using an HACH DR/4000U spectro-photometer (HACH, Loveland, CO, USA).
-The antioxidant capacity of samples was calculated by relating the percentage of inhibition to that measured under the same conditions (after 6 min and at 734 nm) exerted by solutions of known concentrations (ranging from 0 to 2.5 mM) of Trolox in PBS obtained from a stock solution of 2.5 mM in PBS; these results were used to perform a calibration curve ( $R^2 = 0.99$ ).
-The results were expressed as mmol of Trolox equivalent (TE) per 100 g of sample DM.
+The absorbance of the samples was read at 734 nm using an HACH DR/4000U spectrophotometer.
+The antioxidant capacity of samples was calculated by relating the percentage of inhibition to that measured under the same conditions (after 6 min and at 734 nm) exerted by solutions of known concentrations (ranging from 0 to 2.5 mM) of Trolox in PBS obtained from a stock solution of 2.5 mM in PBS; these results were used to perform a calibration curve ($R^2 = 0.99$).
+The results were expressed as mmol of Trolox equivalent per 100 g of sample DM.

-The diet formulation, gross chemical composition and the fatty acids profile of the feed are reported in Table 1.
+The diet formulation, gross chemical composition and the FA profile of the feed are reported in Table 1.

-Milk sampling and analysis
+Milk Sampling and Analysis

-For each experimental phase, during the sampling week on d 2,4 and 6, the cows were milked once a day (at 9:00 a.m.) and individual milk yield was recorded and sampled.
-The second milking (at 5:00 p.m.) was substituted by the calves' suckling.
-Moreover, on d 3 and 5 of the same week, bulk milk from the morning milking of each group were sampled and used to make Caciotta cheeses.
+For each experimental phase, during the sampling week on d 2, 4, and 6, the cows were milked once a day (at 9:00 a.m.) and individual milk yield was recorded and sampled.
+The second milking (at 5:00 p.m.) was substituted by calf suckling.
+Moreover, on d 3 and 5 of the same week, bulk milk from the morning milking of each group was sampled and used to make Caciotta cheeses.

-Individual and bulk milk samples were analyzed for fat, protein, casein, lactose, urea and somatic cells count by infrared method (CombiFoss 6000; Foss Electric A/S, Hillerød, Denmark); pH was measured with a 70+DHS pH-meter (XS Instruments, Carpi, Modena
+Individual and bulk milk samples were analyzed for fat, protein, casein, lactose, urea, and SCS by infrared method (CombiFoss 6000; Foss Electric A/S, Hillerød, Denmark); pH was measured with a 70+DHS pH-meter (XS Instruments, Carpi, Modena, Italy); titratable acidity was assessed by the Soxhlet-Henkel method (°SH/50 mL).